 How important is the health and mobility of your hands for your work?
 My hands are critical to my work.
 They are an added set of eyes, ears, touch, sound, and taste in choosing and combining ingredients.
 They decide for me as they can feel for heat, texture, crunch, doneness, and balance in ingredients.

-Kristina Rogers, age 62
+Kristina Rogers, Licensed Acupuncturist, Age 62

 How long have you been an acupuncturist?
 I’ve been working as an acupuncturist for 34 years.
 I studied in San Francisco at ACTCM, the American College of Traditional Chinese Medicine.
 I was in the first graduating class, and many of the classes were taught in our teachers’ homes and clinics.